When someone leaves an inheritance under the terms of their Will it may be by way of a legacy or as a share in the residue of the estate.

-We look at the difference and why it can make quite an impact on the amount inherited.
+We look at the difference between legacies and residue of estate in a Will and why it can have a big impact on the amounts inherited by your loved ones.

 What is a specific legacy in a Will?

 A specific legacy is when you leave a specific item to a named person.
-This commonly includes things like family heirlooms or jewellery.
+Specific legacies commonly includes things like family heirlooms or jewellery.

 If you would like a professional executor to deal with your estate and be responsible for the administration and the preparation of accounts, you can appoint one in your Will.